 Still, sometimes, a user likes to talk to a human being, or your NLP does not yet manage a specific problem.

 In a situation where a human being is required to engage the user directly, most tools fall short.
 You usually end up with something that can create an exceptional chatbot or something that can manage a user-to-operator conversation.

 With Xenioo, you get the best of both worlds, and in this post, we’re going to see how.

 Creating our Customer Service Chatbot Team.
 Enters the Ninja

 To get the most out of Xenioo conversation and operator management, we are going to activate the “Pro Team” package.

-This package is also available for free, if you activate a Professional or Agency plan.
+This package is also available for free if you activate a Professional or Custom plan.

 Adding our “Pro Team” package, we can immediately head to our chatbot settings and see how it has dramatically changed.